mgechev/blog.mgechev.com/_drafts/parsing-binary-data-protocol-javascript.markdown

 fr.readAsArrayBuffer(subBlob);
 {% endhighlight %}

-Each time you want to read specific part of the blob you need to create `FileReader` API and eventually slice it.
+Each time you want to read specific part of the blob you need to create `FileReader` instance and eventually slice it.
 This requires a lot of additional, repetitive work.
 Also, when you read the code above it is not very semantically clear that you want to read the third element of the array, since there's a lot of additional code around the construction of the `FileReader` and handling the `onload` event.

 In order to simplify the process of reading `Blob`s I created [`BlobReader`](https://github.com/mgechev/blobreader), which provides simple interface for reading binary large objects.